renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 ### Combining Healing with Other Roles

 The different healer builds combine fairly well with *each other*.
-Soothe can be useful to a doctor, and *Heal* can be valuable for a doctor to have so that the party's healer isn't themselves crippled or killed.
+Soothe can be useful to a doctor, and the *Heal* sleight can be valuable for a doctor to have so that the party's healer has some ability to quickly and effectively restore themselves.

-Healers can also make excellent Analysts, with the overlapping importance of COG and INT, and Research and Knowledge skills being useful to both—and Doctors are likely to be beneficiaries of a formal education.
+Healers can also make excellent Analysts, with the overlapping importance of COG and INT, and Research and Knowledge skills being useful to both — and Doctors are likely to be beneficiaries of a formal education, of course.
 This can work both ways, with Analysts making excellent healers, as well, if their interests run in the right direction.

-Having been in Combat can be an excellent reason to learn medicine, and more protectively-minded combatants can make for passable healers; this makes particular sense for someone who's served as a *medic* in the Commonwealth military, or for someone who's been a soldier, mercenery, or explorer and had to learn to patch their fellows up.
+Having been in Combat can be an excellent reason to learn medicine, and more protectively-minded combatants can make for effective healers; this makes particular sense for someone who's served as a *medic* in the Commonwealth military, or for someone who's been a soldier, mercenery, or explorer and had to learn to patch their fellows up.
+(And, we should note, there is precident for the concept in fiction; a certain Welsh monk springs to mind.)
-Anatomy can just as easily tell you where to strike an enemy, as it can tell you what needs to be stitched and sealed.
+Besides, anatomy can just as easily tell you where to strike an enemy, as it can tell you what needs to be stitched and sealed.
 However, one practical difficulty with combining combat and healing as roles is that you are likely to be the one who is wounded and requires healing (and thus, you will likely have to deal with wound penalties).

 Infiltrators, with their reliance on perception, can easily spot signs of injury, and many cultures place well-intentioned taboo on harming physicians of any stripe.
 These can potentially work in such a combination's benefit.

-Socialites combine very effectively with *emotional* healers who use *Soothe*, for perhaps obvious reasons—their skills overlap heavily.
+Socialites combine very effectively with *emotional* healers who use *Soothe*, for perhaps obvious reasons — their skills overlap heavily.
 But *medicine*-based physical healers can also combine well with socialites and provisioners.
 The importance of bedside manner, confidence and a winning charm in medicine cannot be overstated.
 And good doctors are often rich, as they have very valuable skills and no shortage of work.
+And Craft: Alchemy is a powerful skill both for a Healer and a crafting-based Provisioner.

 ### Aceh's Bedside Manner